CapsLock-Studio/atom-blast-code/README.md

 A simple port from [https://github.com/chinchang/code-blast-codemirror](https://github.com/chinchang/code-blast-codemirror)

-Thanks for the contribution from [lovely lovely experiment by Joel Besada](https://twitter.com/JoelBesada/status/670343885655293952)
+Thanks for the contribution from [lovely experiment by Joel Besada](https://twitter.com/JoelBesada/status/670343885655293952)